-The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
+The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.

-Phonics
+Phonics and Reading

-Phonics is taught in the Early Years Foundation Stage and KS1.
-Phonics is taught using the Ruth Miskin Read Write Inc. phonics programme (RWI).
+Phonics is taught in school using the Ruth Miskin Read Write Inc. phonics programme (RWI).
 Children are assessed every six weeks and grouped according to their ability.
 Any children not meeting expectations are placed into intervention programmes.
-If children in KS2 still require phonics input, they will remain on the RWI programme.
+Children will take home a practice book, book bag book and a reading for pleasure book.
+If children in Key Stage 2 still require phonics input, they will remain on the RWI programme.
+Any Key Stage 2 children still requiring reading support will access RWI Fresh Start intervention either as an individual or within a group.